Where are we? What do I need to bring? How long until my creations are ready? I've answered this and many more questions.

 Where is the Pottery Studio?

-You'll find us at 18 Market Street in Hexham opposite Mr Wolf and the Heart of Northumberland pub.
+You'll find us at 18 Market Street in Hexham opposite Lore, Mr Wolf and the Heart of Northumberland pub.
 We have people coming from all over Northumberland from Newcastle to Haltwhistle, Consett to Otterburn and beyond!
+Other than when workshops are running, the studio is a workspace for myself and other potters, because of this the studio is closed to the public unless you are booked on a course or have made an appointment.

 When can I pick up my items?

-Once you've made your wonderful creation, whether it's from the wheel or handbuilt, it will go into the drying room for at least two weeks and depending on the weather and humidity of the Grade II Listed building the studio is located in, possible up to a month.
+Once you've made your wonderful creation, whether it's from the wheel or handbuilt, it will go into the drying room for at least four weeks and depending on the weather and humidity of the Grade II Listed building the studio is located in, possibly longer.
+This may seem like a long time but to try and prevent items from exploding in the kiln, as I can't guarantee they were made following the instructions we give them as long as possible.
 When dry enough it will go into the kiln for a day where it will heat up to over 1000c and then cool back down again.
 Your piece will then be glazed, left to dry and fired again for another full day.
-So please be patient, it may be 4 - 8 weeks before you're able to collect your item.
+So please be patient, it may be 8 - 12 weeks before you're able to collect your item.

 Will my item explode in the kiln?

 Even the most experienced potter has the odd kiln disaster.
 It's not uncommon to close the lid of a kiln and then cross your fingers, toes and any other foldable body parts and offer prayers to the vengerful pottery gods in the hope that they will be merciful and spare the pieces about to be fired.
-I take every care to ensure your piece surives the drying, firing and glazing process but sometimes things simply explode.
+I take every care to ensure your piece surives the drying, firing and glazing process but sometimes things simply explode, crack, warp and break.
+Please note things can explode with quite some force and in doing so will take out other items in the kiln, so if something does go, it can take a whole sessions worth of pots with it by toppling a stack or cracking other pots as the exploding parts hit them.
+This is also one of the reasons we leave things as long as we do before firing them.

 Do I need to bring anything to a pottery class?